Five Mother's Day Gift-Giving Traditions Around the World

 Mother's day in Japan, known as "Haha no hi," is celebrated with children drawing pictures of their moms, either to give to them or enter into art competitions.
 Giving your mother red carnations is very common in Japan as it is in most countries—mothers are also given gifts such as purses and scarves.
 Feeling inspired by these ideas?
-Why not create a beautiful carnation card or this bouquet of paper carnations for your mother?
+Why not create a beautiful carnation card or a bouquet of paper carnations for your mother?

-Known for its lively mariachi bands, it comes as no surprise that music is a big part of the Mother's Day celebrations in Mexico.
-Mothers are serenaded with the song "Las Manaitas."
+Known for its lively mariachi bands, it should come as no surprise that music is a big part of the Mother's Day celebrations in Mexico.
+Mothers are serenaded with the song "Las Mañanitas."
 It is also a custom for younger kids to make their moms gifts and for the older kids to buy gifts.
 Mother's Day in Mexico is celebrated in a colorful fashion, so we think a set of these floral-inspired candleholders—and the dinnerware to match—would make a perfect gift set.

 Mother's Day in Thailand falls on August 12, coinciding with the birthday of Queen Sikrit, the Queen of Thailand, as the holiday is meant to promote the royal family.
 The traditional Mother's Day gift in Thailand is a jasmine flower, either on its own or incorporated into a gift, like this beautiful garland of faux flowers.